3d-print-plane/3d-print-plane.github.io/about.markdown

 I'm a Maker, studied Aeronautical engineering & finished with M. Sc. @RWTH, am now working as a Research Associate researching machine tool metrology.
 Still, I have a passion for everything that flies and I want to put my 3D printer to good use, thus this project arose: DIY aerodynamic design, DIY CAD design, DIY build - see what I can do with the skills I acquired so far.
 Everyone needs some challenges and this challenge lets me take my mind of papers & proposals I have to write.

+Did I tell you, that I really started to like THREE.js?

 ## Special thanks to:

 ### Tools used